cinderblocks/libremetaverse/MIGRATION.md

 - [ ] Audit Vector3/Quaternion mutation calls (`.Normalize()` etc.) and update to static value-returning forms
 - [ ] Replace `LibreMetaverse.Rendering.Meshmerizer` NuGet reference with `LibreMetaverse.Rendering.MeshFoundry`
 - [ ] Remove any use of `AsyncHelper.Sync`, `FindObjectByPath`, `GetInventoryRecursive`
+- [ ] Rewrite any `ref client.<Manager>` expressions — manager fields are now properties and cannot be passed by `ref`
+- [ ] Optionally update constructor parameters from `GridClient` to `IGridClient` to take advantage of the new interface